 Most people wait until right before Christmas to do holiday shopping.
 But that can be costly because hurried gift buying usually leads to overspending for convenience.

-Instead, make your lists early and plan ahead!
 Buy things on sale as they come up throughout the year and avoid all the rushed present buying.
 If you see something on extreme sale, you can even buy a few of those items to have spare gifts on hand for anyone you might “forget” or need a last minute gift for.

 11. Begin Next Year’s Gift Fund

-If you don’t already have a sinking fund that you’ve been utilizing all year long, now is a great time to start building one for next year’s holiday season.
 Making a budget for holiday gifts 12 months in advance helps you build a savings plan to accrue that much.

-The average American spends ~$1k for Christmas.
-If that’s about how much you plan to spend, that means you’ve gotta save about $12 a day.
 It’s always better to save on the front end vs. trying to cut back that much later in the year or find yourself ~$1k (or more!) in debt come January.

 12. Review and Update Insurance Policies:

-We recommend shopping around your insurance policies at least once a year.
 Life changes, your home and cars get older, and your financial progress changes each year.
 So it’s important to keep your policies up to date (and make sure you have the best rates available!).

 For car insurance, we’ve written extensively about how to save the most money possible.
 It’s not only important to talk to multiple providers, but also to review your deductibles and coverage amounts.

-For life insurance, we wrote a lengthy post on how to choose the best life insurance policy that’s cheap and easy to buy.
+And or life insurance, we wrote a lengthy post on how to choose the best life insurance policy that’s cheap and easy to buy.

 Most employers hold open enrollment towards the end of the year.
 Be sure to review your options carefully (not just renew exactly what you had last year).
-If you’re taking a sabbatical or planning on self employment, perhaps a health sharing plan might be good to look at!

 13. Open a New Rewards Credit Card